lRoMYl/swift-graphql-codegen/ADVANCED.md

 You can also look at the example folders for the simple (`dh-swift`) and advanced (`codegen`) examples in real projects.

 # codegen
-`dh-graphql-codegen-ios codegen` subcommand is used specifically to generate files given the arguments
+`swift-graphql-codegen codegen` subcommand is used specifically to generate files given the arguments

 | Name | Type | Description | Example Value |
 | - | - | - | - |